Talk about EASY!! The whole process took 15 minutes, including the call with the Doctor!!! Amazing!

 States marked with * require visitors to complete a visiting patient application for the duration of their stay.

-However, with the exception of recreational states, it is not necessarily always possible to visit and purchase from a dispensary with an out-of-state card.
+However, except for recreational states, it is not necessarily always possible to visit and purchase from a dispensary with an out-of-state card.
 Some may allow it, but we advise phoning ahead of time before visiting.

 ArticlesSee more posts